Direct Rendering Manager: Kernel Mode Setting

 In order to work properly, a video card or graphics adapter must set a mode—a combination of screen resolution, color depth and refresh rate—that is within the range of values supported by itself and the attached display screen.
 This operation is called mode-setting, and it usually requires raw access to the graphics hardware—i.e. the ability to write to certain registers of the video card display controller.
 A mode-setting operation must be performed before starting to use the framebuffer, and also when the mode is required to change by an application or the user.

-In early days, the user space programs that wanted to use the graphical framebuffer were also responsible for providing the mode-setting operations, and therefore they needed to run with privileged access to the video hardware.
-In Unix-type operating systems, the X Server was the most prominent example, and its mode-setting implementation lived in the DDX driver for each specific type of video card.
-This approach, later referred as User space Mode-Setting or UMS, poses several issues.
+In the early days, user-space programs that wanted to use the graphical framebuffer were also responsible for providing the mode-setting operations.
+Thus, they needed to run with privileged access to the video hardware.
+In Unix-type operating systems, the X Server was the most prominent example.
+Its mode-setting implementation lived in the DDX driver for each specific type of video card.
+This approach, later referred to as User space Mode-Setting or UMS, poses several issues.
 It not only breaks the isolation that operating systems should provide between programs and hardware, raising both stability and security concerns, but also could leave the graphics hardware in an inconsistent state if two or more user space programs try to do the mode-setting at the same time.
 To avoid these conflicts, the X Server became in practice the only user space program that performed mode-setting operations; the remainder user space programs relied on the X Server to set the appropriate mode and to handle any other operation involving mode-setting.
 Initially the mode-setting was performed exclusively during the X Server startup process, but later the X Server gained the ability to do it while running.
 The XFree86-VidModeExtension extension was introduced in XFree86 3.1.2 to let any X client request modeline (resolution) changes to the X Server.
 VidMode extension was later superseded by the more generic XRandR extension.

 However, this was not the only code doing mode-setting in a Linux system.
 During the system booting process, the Linux kernel must set a minimal text mode for the virtual console (based on the standard modes defined by VESA BIOS extensions).
 Also the Linux kernel framebuffer driver contained mode-setting code to configure framebuffer devices.
 To avoid mode-setting conflicts, the XFree86 Server—and later the X.Org Server—handled the case when the user switched from the graphical environment to a text virtual console by saving its mode-setting state, and restoring it when the user switched back to X. This process caused an annoying flicker in the transition, and also can fail, leading to a corrupted or unusable output display.

 The user space mode setting approach also caused other issues: